ubco-cmps/phys111_course/about/syllabus_bits/policies.md

 For example, incidences of plagiarism or cheating may result in a mark of zero on the assignment or exam and more serious consequences may apply if the matter is referred to the President’s Advisory Committee on Student Discipline.
 Careful records are kept in order to monitor and prevent recurrences.

-A more detailed description of academic integrity, including the University’s policies and procedures, may be found in the [Academic Calendar](http://okanagan.students.ubc.ca/calendar/index.cfm?tree=3,54,111,0.)
+A more detailed description of academic integrity, including the University’s policies and procedures, may be found in the [Academic Calendar](http://okanagan.students.ubc.ca/calendar/index.cfm?tree=3,54,111,0).

-If you have any questions about how academic integrity applies to this course, please consult with your professor.
+## Cooperation vs. Cheating

+Working with others on assignments is a good way to learn the material and we encourage it.
+However, there are limits to the degree of cooperation that we will permit.
+Any level of cooperation beyond what is permitted is considered cheating.
+When working on programming assignments, you must work only with others whose understanding of the material is approximately equal to yours.
+In this situation, working together to find a good approach for solving a programming problem is cooperation; listening while someone dictates a solution is cheating.
+You must limit collaboration to a high-level discussion of solution strategies, and stop short of actually writing down a group answer.
+Anything that you hand in, whether it is a written problem or a computer program, must be written by you, from scratch, in your own words.
+If you base your solution on any other written solution, you are cheating.
+If you provide your solution for others to use, you are also cheating.

-## Grading Practices
+## Copyright Disclaimer

-Faculties, departments, and schools reserve the right to scale grades in order to maintain equity among sections and conformity to University, faculty, department, or school norms.
-Students should therefore note that an unofficial grade given by an instructor might be changed by the faculty, department, or school.
-[Grades](http://www.calendar.ubc.ca/okanagan/index.cfm?tree=3,41,90,1014) are not official until they appear on a student's academic record.
-If you have any questions about how academic integrity applies to this course, please consult with your professor.
+Diagrams and figures included in lecture presentations adhere to [Copyright Guidelines for UBC Faculty, Staff and Students](http://copyright.ubc.ca/requirements/copyright-guidelines/) and [UBC Fair Dealing Requirements for Faculty and Staff](http://copyright.ubc.ca/requirements/fair-dealing/).
+Some of these figures and images are subject to copyright and will not be posted to **Canvas**.
+All material uploaded to **Canvas** that contain diagrams and figures are used with permission of the publisher; are in the public domain; are licensed by Creative Commons; meet the permitted terms of use of UBC’s library license agreements for electronic items; and/or adhere to the UBC Fair Dealing Requirements for Faculty and Staff.
+Access to the **Canvas** course site is limited to students currently registered in this course.
+Under no circumstance are students permitted to provide any other person with means to access this material.
+Anyone violating these restrictions may be subject to legal action.
+Permission to electronically record any course materials must be granted by the instructor.
+Distribution of this material to a third party is forbidden.

+## Grievances and Complaints Procedures

+A student who has a complaint related to this course should follow the procedures summarized below:

+- The student should attempt to resolve the matter with the instructor first.
+Students may talk first to someone other than the instructor if they do not feel, for whatever reason, that they can directly approach the instructor.
+- If the complaint is not resolved to the student's satisfaction, the student should e-mail the Associate Head, {{ ASSOCIATE_HEAD }} or the Department Head, Dr. John Braun at [john.braun@ubc.ca](mailto:john.braun@ubc.ca).

 ## Disability Assistance

 The Disability Resource Centre ensures educational equity for students with disabilities, injuries or illness.
-If you are disabled, have an injury or illness and require academic accommodations to meet the course objectives, [visit our website](https://students.ok.ubc.ca/drc/welcome.html) for more information or contact the DRC at: [drc.questions@ubc.ca](mailto:drc.questions@ubc.ca).
+If you are disabled, have an injury or illness and require academic accommodations to meet the course objectives, [visit our website](https://students.ok.ubc.ca/drc/welcome.html) for more information or [contact the DRC at: drc.questions@ubc.ca](mailto:drc.questions@ubc.ca).

 ## Equity, Human Rights, Discrimination and Harassment